 New obligations will be imposed on you to show that you have considered and integrated compliance measures into your day to day practices.
 This may mean adopting appropriate data protection policies, staff training and appointing a data protection officer.
-Importantly, for the first time you have to prove you comply with your obligations under GDPR by keeping appropriate records.
+Importantly, for the first time you have to prove you comply with your obligations under the GDPR by keeping appropriate records.

-In a significant departure from existing legislation, GDPR will require you to have formal contracts with any service providers who process personal data on your behalf – and ensure they comply with their obligations under GDPR.
-Equally, if you are processing data on behalf of a third party, GDPR will place specific legal obligations on you for the first time and make you liable for breaches that you are responsible for.
+In a significant departure from existing legislation, the GDPR will require you to have formal contracts with any service providers who process personal data on your behalf – and ensure they comply with their obligations under the GDPR.
+Equally, if you are processing data on behalf of a third party, the GDPR will place specific legal obligations on you for the first time and make you liable for breaches that you are responsible for.

 Right to erasure